Axial meson exchange and the $Z_c(3900)$ and $Z_{cs}(3985)$ resonances as heavy hadron molecules: Axial meson exchange

 and $m_{a_1} = 1.25 \pm 0.08 \,{\rm GeV}$, from which we extract $\lambda_1 = 1.82 \pm 0.08 \pm 0.12$ where the first and second error refer to the uncertainties in $m_{a_1} f_{a_1}$ and $m_{a_1}$, respectively. \item[(iv)] Ref.~\cite{Yang:2007zt} uses QCD sum rules to obtain

 that is, $\lambda_1 = 1.80 \pm 0.08$. \end{itemize} From the previous, it is apparent that the uncertainties in $\lambda_1$ are large.
 But we can reduce its spread if we concentrate on the determinations of $\lambda_1$ for which $m_{a_1}$ is close to its value in the Review of Particle Physics (RPP)~\cite{Zyla:2020zbs}, i.e. $m_{a_1} = 1.23\,{\rm GeV}$ (which is also the value we will adopt for the mass of the axial meson).
-In this case we end up with the $\lambda_1 \sim (1.55-2.05)$ window, the central value of which is $\lambda_1 = 1.8$.
-This is the value we will use from now on.
+In this case we end up with the $\lambda_1 \sim (1.55-2.05)$ window, which we will approximate by $\lambda_1 = 1.8 \pm 0.3$.
+This is the central value and uncertainty we will use from now on.

 At this point it is interesting to compare the strengths of the resulting Yukawa-like piece of the previous potentials